Anantshukla007/react-charts/README.md

 # React Charts Dashboard

 ## Project Overview
 This project is a dynamic dashboard that visualizes sales and revenue data using various types of charts.
-It is built using React and D3.js for rich data visualization.
+It is built using React, Vite, and D3.js for rich data visualization.
 The application allows users to switch between different chart types to analyze data efficiently.

 ## Features Implemented
 - **Tooltip** – Displays data details when hovering over a data point.